Origin of electron-hole asymmetry in the scanning tunneling spectrum of $Bi_2Sr_2CaCu_2O_{8+\delta}$

 We take $\Delta$ to be non-zero only between $d_{x^2 - y^2}$ orbitals of the nearest neighbor Cu atoms, and to possess a d-wave form, i.e. $\Delta$ is given in momentum space by $ \Delta_k = \frac{\Delta}{2} \left[\cos{k_x a} - \cos{k_y a} \right],$ where $a$ is the in-plane lattice constant.
 This interaction allows electrons of opposite spin to combine into superconducting pairs such that the resulting superconducting gap is zero along the nodal directions $k_x=\pm k_y$, and is maximum along the antinodal directions.

 The Bi2212 sample is modeled as a slab of seven layers in which the topmost layer is BiO, followed by layers of SrO, CuO$_2$, Ca, CuO$_2$, SrO, and BiO, as shown in Fig. 1(a).
 The tunneling computations are based on a $2\sqrt{2} \times 2\sqrt{2}$ real space supercell consisting of 8 primitive surface cells with a total of 120 atoms (see Fig.~1(b)).
 The coordinates are taken from the tetragonal crystal structure of Ref.~\onlinecite{Bellini}.
-A tetrahedral cluster of atoms attached to a thin slab simulates the tip and tip holder.
+The tip-surface interaction is modeled by Slater-Koster overlap integrals between an s-orbital with a constant density of states and the surface orbitals in the vicinity of the tip.
 The tip is allowed to scan across the substrate to generate the topographic STM map, or held fixed on top of a surface Bi atom for the STS spectra.

 The tight-binding parameters are fitted to the LDA band structure of Bi2212 that underlies for example the extensive angle-resolved photointensity computations of Ref.~\onlinecite{HL}.
 The Slater-Koster results\cite{Slater, Harrison} are used to fix the angular dependence of the tight binding overlap integrals.
 The specific orbital sets used for various atoms are: ($s,p_x,p_y,p_z$) for Bi and O; $s$ for Sr; and ($4s,d_{3z^2-r^2},d_{xy},d_{xz},d_{yz}, d_{x^2-y^2}$) for Cu atoms.
 This yields 58 orbitals in a primitive cell, used in band calculations, and a total of $464$ orbitals for Green function supercell calculations in 256 evenly distributed k-points.
-Finally a, gap parameter value of $\vert\Delta\vert = 0.045eV$ is chosen to model a typical experimental spectrum\cite{McElroy} for the generic purposes of this study.
+Finally a gap parameter value of $\vert\Delta\vert = 0.045eV$ is chosen to model a typical experimental spectrum\cite{McElroy} for the generic purposes of this study.